StaPH-B/docker-builds/README.md

 ### What about Singularity?

-For many people Docker is not an option, but Singularity is.
+For many people, Docker is not an option, but Singularity is.
 Most Docker containers are compatible with Singularity and can easily be converted to Singularity format.
 Please see the [User Guide](https://staphb.org/docker-builds/) for instructions on how to download docker images from dockerhub and how to run them using Singularity.
 We've worked hard to ensure that our containers are compatibile with Singularity, but if you find one that isn't, please leave an issue and let us know!

 ### Summarized usage guide for singularity